-When creating incorrect tabs the idea is to anticipate the errors a typical student might make.
-On each incorrect tab you will select an incorrect answer and then explain why that specific answer is wrong and/or guide the students toward the right answer.
+When creating Incorrect tabs the idea is to anticipate the errors a typical student might make.
+On each Incorrect tab you will select an incorrect answer and then explain why that specific answer is wrong and/or guide the student toward the right answer.

 For example, for the question, "What is the product of 2 x 3?" you might expect some students to misinterpret this as "2 + 3."
 In this case, you could use an Incorrect tab for the answer "5," with specific feedback telling the student that they need to multiply, not add.

-- To make a new incorrect tab, click the button on the top right hand corner of the screen.
+To make a new incorrect tab, click the plus button (+) on the top right hand corner of the screen.